Singularity-tutorial/Singularity-tutorial.github.io/README.md

 exit
 ```

+You can even use images on Docker Hub as a starting point for your own images.
+definition files allow you to specifiy a Docker Hub registry to bootstrap from
+and you can use the `%post` section to modify the container to your liking.

-If you don't want to learn how to write Docker files (definition files for
+If you want to host your containers, but you don't want to learn how to write
-Docker) you can also use [Singularity Hub]() to build and host container
+Docker files (definition files for Docker) you can also use
+[Singularity Hub](https://singularity-hub.org/) to build and host container
 images.

 Both Docker Hub and Singularity Hub link to your GitHub account.
 New container
 builds are automatically triggered every time you push changes to a Docker file
 or a Singularity definition file in a linked repository.

-### Miscellaneous topics
+### Bringing it all together! `rnaseq`
+This repo contains a directory called rnaseq_example.
+In it is a definition
+file that combines a great number of the concepts that we covered today.

+There is also a script called build.sh that uses a few clever tricks not
+covered in this class.
+First it builds a container in a host directory instead
+of using an image.
+Then it measures the size of this directory and uses the
+`--import` command to dump the contents of the directory into an image of just
+the right size.
+This ensures that the container is not bloated after building.

+At the conclusion of this class we will build the rnaseq image and it will be
+used in the follow-up class on creating reproducible workflows with Singularity
+and Snakemake.

+## Extras

 <b>pipes and redirection</b>